Superintendent of Schools

 publicly elected bosses and are provided an immense amount of oversight, rules, and regulations from two different legislatures.
 You have to work through and with employees and their employee

-associations; and at the same time have to make calls where you feel a little like a dictator.
+associations, and at the same time have to make calls where you feel a little like a dictator.
 All of this comes into play on setting a school calendar.
-Read full article about the school calendar.
+Read the full article about the school calendar.

 January is School Board Recognition Month

 January is School Board Recognition Month.
 Eaton Rapids Public School district is joining 540 local and 56 intermediate school districts across the state to thank these community volunteers for their untiring dedication to public education.
 I received a little help on the facts and figures from our Michigan Association of School Boards in writing this.Our Board.